zeyarujg/AxKit-Hacklets/README.md

 * xmlsave.html5.patch (libxml2-2.9.1/xmlsave.c)

-    An experimental patch for libxml2 to allow HTML5 Polyglot Markup serialisation.
+    An experimental patch for libxml2 to handle empty elements in HTML5 Polyglot Markup serialisation.

     The patch extends the serialisers’ existing XHTML-compatibility routines i.e. it checks for the 'about:legacy-compat' SystemID and the XHTML-namespace.
-The six new void HTML5 elements were added.
+The six new void HTML5 elements were added to `xhtmlIsEmpty()`.
 (HTML5 defines the following elements as empty: area, base, br, col, embed, hr, img, input, keygen, link, meta, param, source, track, wbr; see "3.6.1 Void elements" in: http://dev.w3.org/html5/html-xhtml-author-guide/#empty-elements)